AlvareYN/domMovement/README.md

 ## dom Movement

-Exploring the concept of moving and rotate only with html, css and javasacript in svelte
+Exploring the concept of movement and rotation only with html, css and javasacript in svelte
 ```shell
 $ git clone ....
 $ npm install